The Origins of Wedding Anniversaries

 3 years – Leather

-A leather wallet or handbag are always never failing gifts for this anniversary as leather has come to represent the durability of marriage
+A leather wallet or handbag is always never failing gifts for this anniversary as leather has come to represent the durability of marriage

 4 years – Silk